Tried & Tested Books for Infants 0-12 Months Your Baby Will Love

 1. Where’s Spot?* by Eric Hill

 This book has flaps Baby can lift as the mama dog looks for her puppy, Spot.
-I have to admit, as an adult, I didn’t think much of this book, but it was the first book that both of my babies started to interact with at a young age.
+I have to admit, as an adult, I didn’t think much of Where’s Spot?, but it was the first book that both of my babies started to interact with at a young age.
 Around one year old, he started lifting the flaps and saying, “no,” to each animal that wasn’t Spot.
 My second would laugh and get excited when the puppy was finally found.

 2. Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr. and Eric Carle